fkling/jsbasics/slides/02-datatypes/05-objects.md

 ES2015 adds two extensions to object values and object literals:

-- *Symbols* are can be used as property names.
+- *Symbols* can be used as property names.
 They are not converted to strings.

 - Object literals can contain *[computed property names][computed properties]*: